commschamp/commschamp.github.io/_posts/2020-04-27-commsdsl-spec-release-v3.1.md

 ---
 date: 2020-04-27 00:00:00
-title: New release (v3.1) ov CommsDSL Specification
+title: New release (v3.1) of CommsDSL Specification
 categories:
   - news
 ---